-With the large disparity between patients in need of organ transplantation and available donor organs, some transplant programs are turning to use of organs from HCV-viremic donors.
+With the large disparity between patients in need of organ transplantation and available donor organs, many transplant programs are turning to the use of organs from HCV-viremic donors.
 In the past, organs from HCV-viremic donors were primarily used in recipients with chronic hepatitis C or discarded.
 With the advent of safe and effective HCV DAA regimens, however, organs from HCV-viremic donors may be considered for use in recipients without HCV infection.
-Use of these organs increases the pool of available organs, patient access to transplantation (Sageshima, 2018), and potentially reduces waitlist time (Bhamidimarri, 2017); (Scalea, 2015) and related mortality (Sawinski, 2019); (Shelton, 2018); (Kucirka, 2012).
+Use of these organs increases the pool of available organs, patient access to transplantation (Sageshima, 2018), and potentially reduces waitlist time (Bhamidimarri, 2017); (Scalea, 2015) and related mortality (Sawinski, 2019); (Shelton, 2018); (Kucirka, 2012); (Altshuler, 2022).

 All organ donors undergo HCV-antibody and HCV nucleic acid testing (NAT).
 Nonhepatic donors who are HCV antibody positive but HCV RNA negative likely pose a negligible risk of HCV transmission to the recipient, although more data are needed to confirm this.
-However, among increased-risk donors (as defined by the US Public Health Service [PHS] quidelines) who had a recent HCV exposure, HCV RNA may not yet be detectable and transplant recipients from these donors should be monitored for HCV in addition to HBV and HIV per the increased-risk donor testing protocols (Levitsky, 2017); (Seem, 2013b).
-Emerging data indicate that transplant recipients who receive a liver from an HCVantibody-positive/HCV-RNA-negative donor should be monitored more closely after transplantation given the potential risk for HCV transmission (Bari, 2018).
+However, among increased-risk donors (as defined by the US Public Health Service [PHS] guidelines) who had a recent HCV exposure, HCV RNA may not yet be detectable and transplant recipients from these donors should be monitored for HCV in addition to HBV and HIV per the increased-risk donor testing protocols (Levitsky, 2017); (Seem, 2013b).
+Transplant recipients who receive a liver from an HCV-antibody-positive/HCV-RNA-negative donor should be monitored more closely after transplantation given the potential risk for HCV transmission (Bari, 2018); (Sobotka, 2021).
 Donors who are HCV RNA positive (with or without anti-HCV) pose the highest risk for HCV transmission to transplant recipients.
-Because of the significant risk for HCV infection when transplanting an organ from an HCV-viremic donor into an HCV-uninfected recipient, rigorous informed consent and post-transplantation, HCV-related follow-up processes are recommended.
+Because of the significant risk for HCV infection when transplanting an organ from an HCVviremic donor into an HCV-uninfected recipient, rigorous informed consent, including discussion of potential secondary risks to caregivers from needlestick exposures (Kim, 2022), and post-transplantation, HCV-related follow-up processes are recommended.